davidxxxcc/GitEssential/wang-zhan-pei-zhi/git-review-file-change.md

-This chapter illustrates how to review file change in detail.
+This chapter illustrates how to review file change on working directory.

 Let's say we edit first\_file.txt and we want to check where we amend the texts